 At least 37 semester hours of approved graduate electives are required.
 The student may concentrate the elective coursework within a discipline, such as marketing; each concentration consists of a sequence of courses that offers strong preparation for a particular career path.
 Students are not required to choose a concentration.

 Weekend and Evening Programs in Austin

 A carefully planned program of continuing education and development for executives is essential in today’s dynamic business environment.
 The following programs provide this graduate business education for early-career to senior managers while permitting them to continue their careers.

 Executive MBA.
-The executive MBA program is a twenty-one month program designed to meet the needs of academically qualified midcareer professionals who wish to pursue an MBA degree while continuing to carry the full responsibilities of their jobs.
+The executive MBA program is a twenty-one-month program designed to meet the needs of academically qualified mid-career professionals who wish to pursue an MBA degree while continuing to carry the full responsibilities of their jobs.
 Classes are held on alternate Fridays and Saturdays.
 This rigorous and demanding program requires a serious commitment from both the student and the student’s employer.
-All students must complete thirty-six semester hours of required coursework and six hours of electives.
+All students must complete 36 semester hours of required coursework and six hours of electives.

 Evening MBA.
-This two and one-half year graduate business program is designed for working professionals who choose to work while pursuing the MBA.
+This two-and-one-half year graduate business program is designed for working professionals who choose to work while pursuing the MBA.
 Classes are held on Monday and Tuesday evenings, from 6:00 pm - 9:15 pm.
 Occasional weekend classes are scheduled in order to meet minimum contact hour requirements.
-Students attend classes in the fall, spring, and summer, and must complete forty-eight semester hours of coursework.
+Students attend classes in the fall, spring, and summer, and must complete 48 semester hours of coursework.
 The evening MBA program is designed to help high-potential managers become global business leaders.

 Prospective students should have at least two years of work or professional experience.
 The average work experience of currently enrolled students is nearly six years.
 A brochure describing the program is available from the MBA Program Office.
 Information is also available online.